 Becoming a clinical trial participant

 Depending on the type of clinical trial (Phase I, II, III or IV) and the medicine being trialled it may be necessary for participants to have been previously diagnosed as having the disease or condition for which the trial medicine is intended to treat.

-Before making this important decision a person must be given a full written plain-English explanation of the clinical trial by a doctor.
+Before making this important decision a person must be given a full written plain-language explanation of the clinical trial by a doctor.
 Only after carefully considering this document should a person provide their written consent to participate.

-The explanation of the study will include things such as the eligibility criteria; possible risks and benefits of the new medicine; the risks of any side effects; the type, frequency and risks of any medical tests or procedures that may be undertaken as part of the trial; and the person’s rights and responsibilities.
+The explanation of the study will include things such as the eligibility criteria; possible risks and benefits of the new medicine; the risks of any side-effects; the type, frequency and risks of any medical tests or procedures that may be undertaken as part of the trial; and the person’s rights and responsibilities.